0xfeefee/Koshchei/README.md

 will likely be broken in many cases since `Jai` is a completely different language.

 ## Structure
-- See: [docs/Time.md](./docs/Time.md) for estimated time spent working on this project.
 - Configure the build metaprogram directly in: [./build/config.jai](./build_config.jai).

 ## Build